soundfactorynyc/SFCHAT4/Downloads/soundfactory-nyc-with-chat/README.md

 Built with ❤️ for Sound Factory NYC 🎵

+### SMS Auth Variants
+Two frontend implementations are available:
+- `js/sms-auth.js` – Simplified version (no resend cooldown / feature flag complexity)
+- `js/sms-auth-advanced.js` – Original advanced version (cooldown timer, Supabase OTP flag, normalization parity with backend).
+To switch back, replace the script tag in `index.html` (or rename files) to load the advanced version instead of the simplified one.

 ## Environment Variable Sync (Netlify → Local)

 Pull currently configured Netlify environment variables to a local snapshot and update the public injection file.